 This Southern live oak is said to have grown from Charles Boyington’s grave in a potter’s field close to the Church Street Graveyard.

 The story goes that when Boyington was tried and then subsequently executed for murdering his friend Nathaniel Frost in 1835, he stated that when they buried him, a tree would spring forth from his grave as proof of his innocence!
 It did just that!
 There are claims that Boyington’s spirit can be seen from time to time sitting under his tree.

 The ghost town of Old Cahawba consists of just a handful of properties – two buildings, a couple of cemeteries, and dozens of ghost stories!
 Although once the capital of Alabama, most of the homes and businesses had been dismantled by 1876, and in 1989 the town was unincorporated.

 Today it is maintained as a historical site.
 In terms of the resident spooks, visitors and staff have reported disembodied voices and the sounds of children laughing.

 5. Bear Creek Swamp, Prattville

-Swamps are usually pretty creepy at the best of times, but Bear Creek Swamp is even more so given a large number of creepy stories that have been going around about it!
-Among the various spooky tales are sightings of phantom cars, strange orbs of lights, and a 4-foot tall apparition that appears in front of cars.
-Needless to say, few people relish the thought of driving through the area after dark.
-Bear Creek Swamp is also said to be haunted by the ghost of a mother in search of her lost child.
-There is even an urban legend that if you say ‘We have your baby’ three times she will attack you!
+Swamps are usually pretty creepy at the best of times, but Bear Creek Swamp is even more so, given many weird stories that have been going around about it!
+Among the various spooky tales are sightings of phantom cars, strange orbs of lights, and a 4-foot tall apparition that appears in front of vehicles.

 6. Fort Morgan, Baldwin County